|

 Data

-Several people across the political spectrum have strong
+Several people across the political spectrum have

 opinions about, say, whether the US budget deficit is too large or too